coby101/soft_sim.rails/ReadMe.md

 # soft_sim.rails

 Ruby on Rails code generator for use with the soft_sim application parser.
-Once a Software Simian application object model is in your lisp memory, `rails:generate` will use the entity, attribute, relationship and user interface requirements embodied within and produce fully populated app/models, app/controllers, and app/views directories that represent a functional Rails application. `rails:generate` will also produce translation files for the locale in which your SoftSim specification was defined.
-Depending on your application requirements, you will have app/service and app/model/concerns files as well.
+Once a Software Simian application object model is in your lisp memory, `rails:generate` will use the entity, attribute, relationship and user interface requirements embodied within and produce fully populated app/models, app/controllers, and app/views directories that represent a functional Rails application. \<Coming Soon\> `rails:generate` will also produce translation files for the locale in which your SoftSim specification was defined.
+Depending on your application requirements, you will have app/service and app/model/concerns files as well.\</Coming Soon\>

 With Quicklisp installed in your lisp environment, navigate to its `local-projects` directory.
 Execute: